plausible/docs/docs/download-invoices.md

 Our payment processor Paddle sends an invoice to you through email automatically upon each payment.
 You can click on a link within this email to download your invoice.

 You can also download your invoices in your Plausible account.
-Log in to your Plausible account and in the top right menu, click on your account name and choose "**Settings**" to enter your account settings.
+Log in to your Plausible account and in the top right menu, click on your account name and choose "**Account Settings**" to enter your account settings.

 To download your invoices, find the "**Invoices**" section.
 You'll see the list of your invoices and you can download the individual invoice by clicking on the link button.